Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 )
 ```

----
+The stratify=y argument ensures that each species appears in roughly the same proportion in both the training and test sets.
+This makes our evaluation fair and reliable.

-## Our First KNN Model (Without Scaling)
+## Our First KNN Model

-Let’s start with a basic KNN classifier using **k = 5**.
-This means each prediction is based on the five closest neighbors.

 ```python
 knn = KNeighborsClassifier(n_neighbors=5)